Master of Arts (Oxford, Cambridge and Dublin): Historical examples at other universities

-While today only Cambridge, Oxford, and Trinity College, Dublin promote students to the degree of Master of Arts three years after graduation, this was a practice at other colleges before the 20th century.
+While today only Cambridge, Oxford, and Trinity College, Dublin, promote students to the degree of Master of Arts three years after graduation, this was a practice at other colleges before the 20th century.

-Although Durham University recognised the MA as higher degree, its regulation, at least until the 1940s, stipulates that Bachelor of Arts may be admitted to the degree of Master of Arts without further examination provided that they have been placed in the first or second class in the Final Honours Examination for the degree of Bachelor of Arts of nine terms’ standing (three years), or six terms’ (two years) standing of Bachelor of Architecture.
-The regulation also states that Bachelor of Arts, having passed examination of other Bachelor’s degree of the university except Music or a Diploma in Theology may also be admitted an MA without further studies and examination.
+Although Durham University recognised the MA degree as a higher degree, its regulation, at least until the 1940s, stipulates that Bachelor of Arts may be admitted to the degree of Master of Arts without further examination provided that they have been placed in the first or second class in the Final Honours Examination for the degree of Bachelor of Arts of nine terms' standing (three years), or six terms' (two years) standing of Bachelor of Architecture.
+The regulation also states that Bachelor of Arts, having passed examination of other Bachelor's degree of the university except Music or a Diploma in Theology may also be admitted an MA without further studies and examination.

 In the United States, Harvard University engaged in this practice from the mid-1600s until 1872.
-At Yale University, an MA without examination was an award from its foundation until 1871.
-Likewise, Columbia University awarded the Master of Arts in this manner from its origins as King's College, during which, in 1761, three of the five members of the original graduating class of 1758 were promoted to Master of Arts.
-The practice was abolished by the Board of Trustees in June 1880, when a formal exam for the Master of Arts was introduced.
-Princeton University awards automatically the M.A. degree to students who pass the qualifying exam allowing further study for the doctorate.
-The MA in this system is a sort of incidental degree on the road to the doctorate.
-By contrast, the Master of Science (M.S.) degree at Princeton requires submission of a thesis reporting the results of original research at a lower level than a doctorate, after which the MS degree is granted upon successful defense of the thesis in a public forum.
-In this way, the M.A. and M.S. degrees are distinct in their requirements.
-Many other American universities follow this practice.
+At Yale University, an MA degree without examination was an award from its foundation until 1871.
+Likewise, Columbia University awarded the Master of Arts degree in this manner from its origins as King's College, during which, in 1761, three of the five members of the original graduating class of 1758 were promoted to Master of Arts.
+The practice was abolished by the Board of Trustees in June 1880, when a formal exam for the Master of Arts degree was introduced.

-Other American colleges, during the mid to late 1800s, awarded a Master of Arts "in course" to graduates of three years standing, including at Amherst College and Union College.
+Other American colleges, during the mid to late 1800s, awarded a Master of Arts degree "in course" to graduates of three years standing, including at Amherst College, Dartmouth College and Union College.
+As late as 1882, the Master of Arts degree in the United States was described as "a meaningless record of the circumstance that a graduate survived graduation three years and visited his College at the close of this period."